IRS Forms

 • PCORI, IRS No. 133, is reported once per year on the Q2 Form 720 due July 31, even though Form 720 itself is a quarterly return.

-• The 1 percent corporate stock repurchase excise tax, IRS No. 150, is computed on Form 7208 and then reported on the first Form 720 due after your tax year ends.
+• The 1 percent corporate stock repurchase excise tax, IRS No. 150, is paid by the covered corporation that did the repurchase (not by the selling shareholder), computed on Form 7208 and then reported on the first Form 720 due after your tax year ends.

 Who Must File Form 720